xiaodown/clanker/README.md

 # Clanker

-Objective: discord bot that uses a LLM to chat with users
+Objective: discord bot that uses a LLM to chat with users.

+But he's also kind of a jerk.

 # Installation instructions
  * Check out the repo and cd into the directory.